Migrating to Microsoft Entra ID

 9. Repeat the import process for as many OU/Groups as necessary to account for your AD environment and ensure all of your users will be able to authenticate.

-Please see this article for steps to configure your Azure AD instance to work with Issuetrak.
+Please see this article for steps to configure your Entra ID instance to work with Issuetrak.

 Part 3: Complete the Migration

-With the information gathered from the initial preparation, we can migrate to Azure AD in Issuetrak.
+With the information gathered from the initial preparation, we can migrate to Entra ID in Issuetrak.

 Steps: